OverlayPlugin/docs/faq/README.md

 * `System.NullReferenceException - Object reference not set to an instance of an object.`<br>
   Remove your current OverlayPlugin (delete the files and the folder you *should* have created for the plugin), restart ACT, click the `Get Plugins` button on the Plugins tab and select OverlayPlugin from that list.
 This will install the latest OverlayPlugin for you.
 * `Could not load type 'RainbowMage.OverlayPlugin.EventSourseBase' from assembly 'OverlayPlugin.Core, ...'`<br>
-  You tried to use an addon or plugin which requires the ngld OverlayPlugin but you have the hibiyasleep version.
+  You tried to use an addon or plugin which requires a newer version of OverlayPlugin, but you are using an obsolete fork.

-  You either have to look for a different download / build of the addon/plugin you're trying to use or switch to the ngld OverlayPlugin.
+  You either have to look for a different download / build of the addon/plugin you're trying to use or switch to the newest OverlayPlugin.
 * `System.TypeLoadException - Could not load type 'System.ValueTuple``3' from assembly 'System.ValueTuple, ...`<br>
   Update your .NET framework to 4.7.1 or newer.

 Finally, here are some typical issues which can lead to an overlay showing up but not updating:

 * Remove your current overlay, click `New` and select the overlay from the preset list.
 That should fix any issues related to a wrong URL, ACTWS setting, etc.
+* If you're using hibiyasleep's or ngld's OverlayPlugin, uninstall it and install the newest version.
-* If you're using ngld's OverlayPlugin, load it directly after the `FFXIV_ACT_Plugin.dll` to make sure no other plugin conflicts with it.
+* If you're using the main OverlayPlugin fork, load it directly after the `FFXIV_ACT_Plugin.dll` to make sure no other plugin conflicts with it.
-* If you're trying to use MopiMopi or SkillDisplay with the ngld version, make sure you check the ACTWS checkbox.<br>
+* If you're trying to use MopiMopi or SkillDisplay with the mainline version, make sure you check the ACTWS checkbox.<br>
   If you're using *any* other overlay, uncheck that box since it can break overlays which don't support ACTWS (like Cactbot).
-* If you're using Cactbot, make sure you select the correct type (`Cactbot` for hibiyasleep and `MiniParse` for ngld).
 * Certain overlays like MopiMopi don't work with the hibiyasleep version.

 ### My overlay only shows if I'm out of the game / alt-tabbed